-Studies show that there are benefits of preschool dance classes, learning to move to music benefits children in numerous ways that are essential to their early development.
+Studies show that learning to move to music benefits children in numerous ways that are essential to their early development.

 Before we are able to even speak, we use movement and motions to learn to communicate effectively and to learn and change ideas about ourselves, other people, and the environment around us.
 Every child is born with creativity that should be cultivated as a crucial part of their development.